flux-capacitor-io/flux-capacitor-io.github.io/README.md

 In the example above you can see that the schedule can be easily cancelled, in this case if the customer returns the order before those 2 days are up.

+## Full behavior testing locally

+Full backend behavior tests, especially tests across multiple different services, are normally quite difficult to achieve.
+Often a local environment Large amounts of fast unit tests are possible, but In the previous chapters we have explained how our message routing works,